scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 Mother," "NCIS," "New Girl," and "Seinfeld," which we would argue are decidedly not drug-related.

-These results prompted us to see how well we could predict drug usage status based on text alone.
+These results prompted us examine if we could predict drug usage status based on text alone.
 For this, we combined the text of all 10 essays and dropped the 2,496 users who used less than five tokens in the full-text.
 As before, we randomly sampled from the non-users in order to balance the classes